crlngn/crlngn-ddb-bridge/README.md

 **Tested on:** Foundry v12.331 & DnD5e 4.0.4

 ## Carolingian DDB Bridge
-This module is a bridge to add features and compatibility to [DDB Gamelog](https://github.com/IamWarHead/ddb-game-log/) byt Warhead.
-While **Carolingian DDB Bridge module** is free to use, DDB Gamelog has a Free tier and a Pro tier with different features, and this module will only work for Pro tier users. **Warhead** is not responsible for maintaining this module, please don't bother him with requests.
+This module is a bridge to add features and compatibility to [DDB Gamelog](https://github.com/IamWarHead/ddb-game-log/) by **Warhead**.
+While **Carolingian DDB Bridge module** is free to use, DDB Gamelog has a Free tier and a Pro tier with different features - this module will only work for Pro tier users of DDB Gamelog. **Warhead** is not responsible for maintaining this module, please don't bother him with requests.

 ### IMPORTANT:
 - The module is **NOT** compatible with Midi-QOL;